rmsharp/animalr/README.md

 ### Github.com Installation

-It is much easier to install directly from [github.com/rmsharp/animalr](https://github.com/rmsharp/animalr) as all of the dependencies are automatically installed.
+It is much easier to install directly from [github.com/rmsharp/animalr](https://github.com/rmsharp/animalr) as all of the dependencies are automatically installed as well.

 You can install **animalr** from github with: